Hacking-and-Coffee/hackingandcoffee-content/content/privacy.md

 * **Github** *(Code)* - Code development projects generally run out of Github.
 Upon request we can self-host isolated Gitlab servers for specific needs.

 ### Data Removal
-* Hacking & Coffee will honour all data removal requests for customers.
+* **Data Removal Requests** - Hacking & Coffee will honour all data removal requests for customers.Hacking & Coffee will honour all data removal requests for customers.
 Removal requests can be granular upon customer request, such as removing specific CAD files or similar.
-* Hacking & Coffee will proactively delete any information
-* Hacking & Coffee will remove data within 7 days upon acknowledgement of receiving the request.
+* **Removal Timeline** - Hacking & Coffee will remove data within 7 days upon acknowledgement of receiving the request.
 If this timeline cannot be met, communication will be provided with the adjusted timeline and reason behind it.
-* Personal information not necessary for communication will be proactively deleted after the completion or termination of associated work.
+* **Personal Information** - * Hacking & Coffee will proactively delete any Personal Information not necessary for communication after the completion or termination of associated work.
 This includes, but is not limited to, Access Codes for facilities, logins for computer systems, biometrics (including body measurements for any custom fabric work).
 Medical information will be proactively removed unless ongoing work is discussed, in which case only the minimum information required for safe operation will be maintained (such food to avoid bringing to a customer site for allergy purposes).

 ### Data Sharing
 * Outside of the two exceptions defined in the next section, Hacking & Coffee does not share any data without explicitly asking for consent directly.